jisaacks/Aroma/README.md

 </plist>
 ```

-Notice how much terse the coffee file is?
+Notice how much more terse the coffee file is?
 Did you also notice how we used a variable!

 ### Usage